-- (a) It shall be a breach of ethical standards for any employee of the University or member of the University Board of Trustees to accept, solicit, or agree to accept a gratuity of any kind, form or type in connection with any contract for commodities or services.
-It shall also be a breach of ethical standards for any potential contractor to offer an employee of the University a gratuity of any kind, form or type to influence the development of a contract or potential contract for commodities or services. - (b) It shall be a breach of ethical standards for any employee to participate in the selection, award, or administration of a contract if a real or apparent conflict of interest would be involved.
-Such a conflict would arise when the employee, officer, or agent, any member of his immediate family, his or her partner, or an organization with employs or is about to employ any of the parties indicated herein, has a financial or other interest in the firm selected for an award. - (f) Individuals or Vendors who Take Part in the Development and Drafting of a feasibility study, Competitive Solicitations or future program.
+(a) It shall be a breach of ethical standards for any employee of the University or member of the University Board of Trustees to accept, solicit, or agree to accept a gratuity of any kind, form or type in connection with any contract for commodities or services.
+It shall also be a breach of ethical standards for any potential contractor to offer an employee of the University a gratuity of any kind, form or type to influence the development of a contract or potential contract for commodities or services.

+(b) It shall be a breach of ethical standards for any employee to participate in the selection, award, or administration of a contract if a real or apparent conflict of interest would be involved.
+Such a conflict would arise when the employee, officer, or agent, any member of his immediate family, his or her partner, or an organization which with employs or is about to employ any of the parties indicated herein, has a financial or other interest in the firm selected for an award.